-> Concrete garden furniture all through the garden.
 Sit in the gazebo and look out towards Lake Mirror.
 Feel the breeze while sitting on a bench looking out at the lake or walk along the promenade.
 Surrounded by beauty a day well spent.
 Entrance to the garden is free.

-> Enjoy a lazy summer day sitting on a bench at Kraft Azalea Garden along Lake Maitland.
+Enjoy a lazy summer day sitting on a bench at Kraft Azalea Garden along Lake Maitland.
 A monument dedicated to Leonard J. Hackney creator of Azalea Garden.
 Exedra Monument donated to the city of Winter Park by Kenneth H. and Elizabeth P. Kraft.

 Thousands of Azaleas bloom between January and March, huge Cypress trees and a Banyan tree native to India in the 5.2-acre park.
 A perfect way to pass the time watching the Great Egret during nesting season in the spring.

 Watch people skiing, fishing, sightseers on boats and standup paddle boarding or you can sit on the dock, admire the beautiful scenery or listen to the waves made by the boats break along the shore.
 Phone numbers on the website to schedule an event.